bptlab/fCM-query-generator/example.md

 ## Object Behavior

 We do not model the object behavior here.
-We rather assume that the fragments compliant to the object behavior.
+We rather assume that the fragments comply with the object behavior.

 ## Fragments